eytan-avisror/ws-simple-pubsub/README.md

 ### Other operations

-In order to remove self from all topics, you can call the remove operation.
+`Remove` operation will remove client from all topics.

 ```json
 {